-Credit: 4 semester hours Course Directors: V. Wasters Course Offered: Spring 2 and Fall 3
+Course Credits: 4 semester hours Course Director: Thomas Johnson Course Offered: Fall 2, Spring 2 and Fall 3 all terms

-Degree Requirements Academic Year 2017-2018
+Degree Requirements Academic Year 2018-2019

 This document includes all degree requirements for programs in the School of Health Professions.
 A table of contents is included below.